-Private rents are often higher than social rents and Universal Credit or Housing Benefit may not always cover all the rent.
+Private rents are often higher than social rents.
+The sector has also seen a steep rise in rental costs.
+Universal Credit or Housing Benefit can help pay the rent, but may not always cover the full cost.

 Private landlords and letting agents should not have a blanket policy of refusing to consider applications from those in receipt of benefits.